couchbaselabs/docs-ng/content/couchbase-sdk-c-2.1/integration-with-libcouchbase.markdown

 ```

 The end of the function may look familiar, but the `io_opts` structure is more
-interesting, because it defines how to look up our custom IO plugin.
+interesting.
+It defines how to look up our custom IO plugin.
 The
-`io_opts.v.v1.sofile` set to `NULL` to specify that our plugin compiled into the
+`io_opts.v.v1.sofile` is set to `NULL` to specify that our plugin compiled into
-current executable image, In this case, `symbol` is the string name of the
+the current executable image.
+In this case, `symbol` is the string name of the
 function with the following signature: